 This post is a summary of Bill Campbell’s approach towards management, leadership & coaching.
 For more inspiration, sign up to my monthly Newsletter: a curation of blogs, articles, books and podcasts about the future of business and leadership.

 Are you a manager or leader who wants to develop your coaching skills?
 Are you already an executive coach investing in your personal and professional development?
-From all the books that I have read around the subject, here is a list of what I consider to be the best books about executive coaching.
+Here is a list of the best books about executive coaching that I have read.

 What does it take to be a great mentor?
 Talking at the launch of the Forward Partners mentor network event I shared my thoughts about mentoring entrepreneurs (Forward Partners are a leading London-based early-stage venture capital firm).
 I talked about the importance of listening and understanding, before giving advice, and suggested some questions that mentors can ask to helpfully open up a mentor conversation.

 I started with a quote from Sal Virani’s recently released book Mentor Impact.
 Based on over 200 mentor interviews and extensive personal experience of working with accelerator programmes across Europe, he launches the book with a quote from one of the best mentors he interviewed (also a founder who had been through an accelerator programme).
 That person’s advice to other mentors: Continue reading →